ibm-cloud-docs/pattern-vpc-security/data-security-domain.md

 ### Options
 {: #data-in-transit-encryption-options}

  - **Data-in-Transit encryption to {{site.data.keyword.Bluemix_notm}} storage** - No options.
-This is a default function,
+This is a default function
  - **Application Level Data-in-Transition Encryption** - Applicable mostly in public access situations but of course this can be applied in private access situations.
-Transit Level Security (TLS) 1.2 should be used at a minimum and
+Transit Level Security (TLS) 1.2 should be used at a minimum
  - **Application-level data-in-transit encryption termination** - TLS termination at a NexGen firewall TLS termination at an edge load balancer TLS termination with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.cis_short_notm}}

 ### Best Practices